jdsandifer/100-days-of-code/log.md

 **Today's Progress:** Spent some time on PHP coding again at work.

-**Thoughts:** Wish I had more time to code...
+**Thoughts:** Wish I had more time to code ... at home or at work.

 ### Day 42: March 18th, 2017 (Saturday)

 **Today's Progress:** More PHP coding again at work.

-**Thoughts:** It's hard deciding on a coding style - especially for mixed PHP, HTML, JavaScript, and CSS in the same file.
+**Thoughts:** It's hard deciding on a code style - especially for mixed PHP, HTML, JavaScript, and CSS in the same file.

 ### Day 43: March 19th, 2017 (Sunday)